abhisheks008/Play-With-Python/Haunted House/Readme.md

 **DESCRIPTION**

-Use the ccommand to navigate in the house and explore the adventure.
+Use the command to navigate in the house and explore the adventure.

 Commands:
   - use [item] eg: use key